It seems like most people don’t like exams – either taking one or having one done to them.

 Tests can indicate glucose levels, blood pressure levels, and the presence of nicotine or other substances.
 Body Mass Index (BMI) – a measurement of overall fitness in regard to weight – may also be measured as part of your life insurance exam.

 The most obvious cause that could affect your results is medications you’ve taken recently.
 These will probably show up in your blood tests.
 Bring a list of any prescription medications you’re taking so your insurer can match those to the blood analysis.

 Over the counter meds can interfere with test results and create inaccurate readings too, so it might be best to avoid them for 24 hours prior to your medical exam if possible.
-Caffeine can elevate blood pressure as well.
+Caffeine can cause spikes in blood pressure.
+Limit your caffeine intake or avoid it altogether, if possible, for no less than 12 hours prior to your exam.
+Smoking can elevate blood pressure as well.

 Alcohol has a similar temporary effect on blood pressure.
 However, if you’re a regular or heavy drinker and you stop cold-turkey a day or two before your exam, you might be unpleasantly surprised to find that your blood pressure readings are still high!
 Slowly lower alcohol comsumption over the course of 1-2 weeks prior to your exam for the most favorable reading.

-Some types of exercise, but the amount of time it takes is slightly different for everyone; the healthier you are, the faster it will return to normal.
+Some types of exercise can (predictably) spike blood pressure readings temporarily.
+As soon as you finish exercising, your blood pressure begins to return to normal, but the amount of time it takes is slightly different for everyone; the healthier you are, the faster it will return to normal.
 To be on the safe side, avoid working out right before your medical exam.